acediatic/Optimal-Task-Scheduling/README.md

 keeps to the constraints, but is not necessarily the most optimal solution.
 The runnable jar for our Milestone 1 release can be found [here](https://github.com/SoftEng306-2021/project-1-p1t16-outsourced-to-pakistan/releases/tag/v1.0)

 ## Milestone 2
 Milestone 2 requires that we develop a scheduler which is able to return a schedule which is not only valid, but is also optimal.
 A schedule is optimal if it has the shortest possible finishing time, whilst adhering to all the constraints.
 We are also required to develop a meaningful visualisation, as well as the option to parallelize the search by running the algorithm on multiple threads.
 For the scheduling algorithm, we used an A* searching algorithm with various pruning techniques.
-The runnable jar for our Milestone 2 release can be found here TODO....
+The runnable jar for our Milestone 2 release can be found [here](https://github.com/SoftEng306-2021/project-1-p1t16-outsourced-to-pakistan/releases/tag/2.0)

 # Running the program
 Before running the program, check that the runnable jar along with the input DOT file are located in the same folder.
 The runnable